-State Department diplomats may oppose Trump order
+WH tells career US diplomats who oppose Trump to get out

-(CNN)Concern about President Donald Trump's executive order temporarily banning refugees and immigrants from seven nations has prompted dozens of career diplomats to consider sending an internal memo to the State Department leadership detailing their dissent.
+Asked about a memo signed by dozens of State Department diplomats opposing the temporary ban on refugees and citizens of seven Muslim-majority nations from entering the US, spokesman Sean Spicer encouraged the federal employees to "either get with the program or they can go."

+"The president has a very clear vision.
+He's been clear on it since the campaign.
+He's been clear on it since taking office, that he's going to put this safety of this country first.
+He is going to implement things that are in the best interest of the safety of this country prospectively, not re-actively," Spicer said at the White House.
+"And if somebody has a problem with that agenda then that does call into question whether or not they should continue in that post or not."

-A draft of the memo, which has been circulating among the foreign service for days, was obtained by CNN.
+A draft of the memo, which has been circulating among the foreign service for days and may be sent through the State Department's well-established "Dissent Channel," was obtained by CNN.
 Existence of the memo was first reported by ABC news.

-It warns that not only will the new immigration policy not keep America safe, but will harm efforts to prevent terrorist attacks.
+It warns that not only will the new immigration policy not keep America safe, but it will harm efforts to prevent terrorist attacks.
 The ban "will not achieve its stated aim of to protect the American people from terrorist attacks by foreign nationals admitted to the United States," the draft memo notes.

-"Given the near-absence of terror attacks committed in recent years by Syrian, Iraqi, Irani, Libyan, Somalia, Sudanese, and Yemeni citizens who are in the US after entering on a visa, this ban will have little practical effect in improving public safety."

-The internal memo is expected to be sent through the "dissent channel," a mechanism for State Department officials to offer alternative views on foreign policy without fear of retaliation.
+The internal memo is expected to be delivered through the "dissent channel," a mechanism for State Department officials to offer alternative views on foreign policy without fear of retaliation.
 It was established in the 1960's during the Vietnam War to ensure that senior leadership in the department would have access to alternative policy views on the war.
 Last year, more than 50 diplomats sent a dissent cable opposing US inaction in Syria.

+"Given the near-absence of terror attacks committed in recent years by Syrian, Iraqi, Irani, Libyan, Somalia, Sudanese, and Yemeni citizens who are in the US after entering on a visa, this ban will have little practical effect in improving public safety," the current memo says.

 Acting State Department spokesman Mark Toner said Monday, "We are aware of a dissent channel message regarding the Executive Order titled "Protecting the Nation from Foreign Terrorist Entry into the United States."